-Within this, social rented housing has the highest proportion of households in overcrowded conditions, with 14.7% overcrowded.
-This contrasts with just 2.6% of owner-occupied households.
+Within this, social rented housing has the highest proportion of households in overcrowded conditions, with 16.8% overcrowded.
+This contrasts with just 2.4% of owner-occupied households.
 At the same time, 15.1% of private rented households are overcrowded.